 - Coverage Gap (generics): Coverage for generics will increase by 12% for generics

 - 25% covered by patient, 75% by the plan

-However, beginning in 2020 the true out-of-pocket (TrOOP) threshold is increasing significantly to $6,350, which is over a $1,000 increase compared to 2019.
-This means patients will remain in the coverage gap/donut hole for a much longer period of time before they transition to catastrophic coverage where their copays are minimal.
+Beginning in 2021, the true out-of-pocket (TrOOP) threshold is increasing moderately from $6,350 to $6,550.
+This means patients will remain in the coverage gap ("donut hole") for a longer period of time before they transition to catastrophic coverage where their copays are minimal.

 New Medicare Plans

 - SilverScript SmartRx is a new plan for 2021 with a monthly average premium of $7.38.

 - Indy Health SaverRx and Indy Health EliteRx are two new independent pharmacy friendly plans.
 They are available in Arkansas, Pennsylvania, West Virginia, Georgia, and Illinois.
 Health SaverRx is a benchmark plan ($0 premium for dual eligibles).
 Neither plan has DIR fees.

 - Exemplar Health Basic (PDP) and Exemplar Health Enhanced (PDP) are new independent pharmacy friendly plans available in North Carolina and Texas.
 Both are benchmark plans ($0 premium for dual eligibles) and have no DIR fees.

 - Troy Medicare: While not brand new (the plan was launched last year), the independent pharmacy friendly plan is available in four counties in North Carolina: Cabarrus, Iredell, Robeson, and Rowan.

 - SilverScript Choice and SilverScript Plus are moving to the Aetna S2 Network.